-A document that serves as an evidence for a business transaction is called a Voucher.
-Sometimes, mistakenly seen as just a bill or receipt; it can actually have many other forms.
+A document that serves as evidence for a business transaction is called a Voucher.
+Sometimes, mistakenly seen as just a bill or receipt; it can have many other forms.

 They are also called source documents as they help in identifying the source of a transaction.
 A few examples of vouchers include bill receipts, cash memos, pay-in-slips, checks, an invoice, a debit or credit note.

 |Company Address||xxxx||Post Code|

 |Invoice no.||6666||Terms||60 days|

 Related Topic – What is a Promissory Note?

 Documents which are created at the time when a business enters into a transaction are called source vouchers, for example, rent receipts, bill receipts at the time of cash sales, etc.